egctong/egctong.github.io/index.md

 I am Catherine Tong, currently a DPhil (PhD) student at the Computer Science Department of University of Oxford.

 I am actively researching on machine learning related work.
-A list of my previous projects can be found [here](/research/research_index.html).
+A list of my projects can be found [here](/research/research_index.html).

 I keep my [Linkedin Profile](https://www.linkedin.com/in/tongcatherine/) up-to-date, please have a visit if you are interested in my education/work experience.